 Our intellectual agenda is two-fold: 1) to understand how emerging science and technology perpetuate and reshape value paradigms and vice versa and, 2) to investigate how inclusive and socially-sustainable production and application of knowledge can be promoted in a global yet ideologically fragmented world.

-Starting in September 2022, the Centre will host regular seminars and public events.
+The Centre hosts regular seminars and public events.
 We welcome postgraduate applications, visiting scholars, and collaboration on event organisation.

 If you want to join our mailing list or want to share your ideas, please drop us an email: GSEJ@kent.ac.uk.